 Not only were we spoiled by Zion’s Emerald Pools and emerald pools we did not get, we also found the trail poorly marked no matter how hard we tried to focus on locating the rock cairns.
-(We found other lost travelers along this trail, btw.)
+(We found other lost travelers along this trail.)

 Was the hike to the Tanks worth it?
 Probably not.
-On the other hand, it WAS a pretty good work-out though!
-Meh, I’m pretty sure we’d do it again.
-We crave steep uneven terrain.
+On the other hand, it WAS a pretty good work-out!

-Overall, Capitol Gorge is an impressive sight to see, and we would definitely come back.
+Overall, Capitol Gorge is impressive, and we would definitely come back.

 Fremont River Trail

-Fremont River Trail is a 2-miler (roundtrip, though not a loop) that starts at the campground’s amphitheater.
+Fremont River Trail is a 2-miler (roundtrip, out-and-back trail) that starts at the campground’s amphitheater.

 It consists of a flat path leading you alongside the river bank before climbing up and taking you for some serious panoramic views (supposedly).
 It’s rated moderate for the final steep climb.

-We then went through a wooden fence gate where the path veers away from the water, narrows up even more and closes on you with dense shrub vegetation on both sides.
-(Kinda spooky, I thought, in the dimming light of predusk. ) This is right around where the trail starts to climb.
+We then went through a wooden fence gate where the path veers away from the water and narrows up even more, closing on you with dense shrub vegetation on both sides.
+(Kinda spooky, I thought, in the dimming light of predusk.)
+This is right around where the trail starts to climb, btw.

-We turned back at this point because the sun was setting, and a startled deer that leaped out of the shrub right in front of us made me realize I have no business hiking on this trail with kids at this time of the day – this is mountain lion country after all.
+Disappointingly, we turned back at this point.
+Not only because the sun was setting, mostly because a startled deer that leaped out of the shrub right in front of us made me realize I have no business hiking on this kind of trail with kids at this time of the day – this is mountain lion country after all.

 The trailhead starts across the street from the Fruita campground.
 It’s about 1.7 miles one way, rated as moderate, out-and-back.

-On this hike you have the option to take a spur viewpoint trail to the Fruita Overlook.
-That means more climbing before you reach an open plateau, about 400 additional feet up, but the dramatic views were worth every single drop of sweat…
+You have the option to take a spur viewpoint trail to the Fruita Overlook.
+That means more climbing before you reach an open plateau (about 400 additional feet up), but the dramatic views were worth every single drop of sweat.

 We only saw a few other hikers here, so we definitely found the solitude we were looking for.
 We got slightly over halfway through before the trek to the overlook, then we started heading back.
 Otherwise, the trail continues through the canyon all the way to Hwy 24.